aichbauer/react-form-package/README.md

 min | String | false | -1 |
 max | String | false | -1 |
-match | RegEx | false | | the input value has to match the `regular expression` errorMessage | String | false | | define your own custom error message for the input onFocus | Func | false | | get access to the state of the form when the user focus on the input onChange | Func | false | | get access to the state of the form when the user changes the input
+match | RegEx | false | | the input value has to match the `regular expression` sameAs | String | the input value has to have the same value as the input field with the id specified in `sameAs` errorMessage | String | false | | define your own custom error message for the input onFocus | Func | false | | get access to the state of the form when the user focus on the input onChange | Func | false | | get access to the state of the form when the user changes the input